Shaosil/LethalCompanyMods-GeneralImprovements/README.md

 * Adds an option to use keys from any inventory slot, as well as an option to prevent them from despawning when they are used.
 * Adds an option to hide player names.
 * Adds options to bring held or all items when using teleporters.
+* Adds an option to be able to scan the item dropship.

 ### MINOR BUGFIXES:
 * Stops all non-scrap objects from showing value (when scanned and sold) when they do not actually have any.